milljm/package_builder/build_from_source/README.md

 libedit-devel
 zlib-devel
 ```
-Note: For Darwin machines, simply having the Xcode Command Line Tools package will suffice.
+Note: For Darwin machines, simply having the Xcode Command Line Tools package will suffice.<br />
 Note: Install the 'devel' arch type for all of the above where labeled.

 The following is a list of executable binaries the scripts make use of: